 Burglar alarms can make our homes and businesses more secure and assist police in apprehending lawbreakers.

 However, 98 percent of the burglar alarms that police respond to turn out to be false alarms.
 This is costly to the City of Edgewood and takes police officers away from important calls for service.

-Alarm companies are cooperating in the effort to reduce false alarms.
+Alarm companies are cooperating in an effort to reduce false alarms.
 We are asking for your help also.
 Causes of false alarms can be identified and steps can be taken to minimize the chances of reoccurrences.

 This information was developed to offer some suggestions about what you can do to help reduce false alarms

 - If you accidentally set off your alarm, let your alarm company know.
 Remember your passcode and/or password.